LittleLittleCloud/Agent-ChatRoom/README.md

 ## 🌐 Server mode
 To start a restful backend from `ChatRoom.Client`, add a `server_config` section to the client configuration file.

-> [!Note]
-> You can find the complete configuration sample in [chatroom-client-server.json](configuration/chatroom-client-server.json)

 ```json
 // file: chatroom-client-server.json